SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSPersonEntity/SetExtraFields.md

 so.topic: reference
 ---

-Set the extra field values on PersonEntity with a map.
+Set the extra field values on NSPersonEntity with a map.

 **Parameter:**
  - **extras** Map containing extra field values encoded as strings.